 2. Timely screening and treatment of Hepatitis B and C

-It's crucial for individuals at risk to undergo regular screenings and receive appropriate treatment if diagnosed with viral hepatitis to reduce their chances of developing liver cancer.
+Individuals at risk must undergo regular screenings and receive appropriate treatment if diagnosed with viral hepatitis to reduce their chances of developing liver cancer.

 Book the viral marker test now to be one step ahead of hepatitis and prevent any complications.